 Just like you have insurance to protect for unexpected events, do you have a plan if your business gets targeted by a cyber attack?

-No matter what industry sector you're in, whether it's from healthcare to the oil and gas industry, having cybersecurity technology and team awareness training are important steps to prevent cyber incidents.
+No matter what industry sector you're in, whether it's from healthcare, term life insurance, to the oil and gas industry, having cybersecurity technology and team awareness training are important steps to prevent cyber incidents.

-However, sometimes you need to go beyond this by incorporating a strategy to address incidents as they occur.
+However, sometimes you need to go beyond by incorporating a data security strategy to address incidents as they occur.

 This approach is called incident response.